yuxiangfunju/yuxiangfunju.github.io/_pages/about.md

 I received the B.S. degree in microelectronics and solid state electronics and the Ph.D. degree in electronic science and technology from Nanjing University, Nanjing, China, in 2013 and 2018, respectively.

 My research interest includes AI for chip architecture design automation, NoC-based multi-core architectures, high energy efficiency AI chip design, reconfigurable computing, and 3D IC design.
-My papers are published in prestigious international journals (such as IEEE TC/TCAD/TCAS-I/TVLSI/TCAS-II/IEEE SENSORS JOURNAL) and proceedings (such as ASP-DAC, ICCD, CASES, ISCAS, BioCas).
-I have been authorized 55 patents.
+My papers are published in prestigious international journals (such as Nature Electronics, IEEE TC/TCAD/TCAS-I/TVLSI/TCAS-II/IEEE SENSORS JOURNAL) and proceedings (such as NeurIPS, DATE, ASP-DAC, ICCD, CASES, ISCAS, BioCas).

 Everyone is welcome to apply for master and doctoral students！ 欢迎大家报考硕士研究生和博士研究生！